youozhan/mfadt-thesisstudio-1/creative-research-2.md

 #### Notes
 The over-arching questions I am interested in
 1. how algorithm, as an invention of humans, can be used to change humans mentally and physically
-2. the necessity to achieve algorithmic transparency
+2. why is it necessary to achieve algorithmic transparency